erlingto/PaintingGAN/README.md

 # Painting-GAN
-Hopefully this will become something, with time and dedication.
+Hopefully this will become something, with some luck.